List of active duty United States four-star officers

-There are currently 44 active-duty four-star officers in the uniformed services of the United States: 17 in the Army, three in the Marine Corps, eight in the Navy, 11 in the Air Force, two in the Space Force, two in the Coast Guard, and one in the Public Health Service Commissioned Corps.
+There are currently 37 active-duty four-star officers in the uniformed services of the United States: seven in the Army, three in the Marine Corps, nine in the Navy, 12 in the Air Force, four in the Space Force, one in the Coast Guard, and one in the Public Health Service Commissioned Corps.
 Of the eight federal uniformed services, the NOAA Commissioned Officer Corps is the only service that does not have an established four-star position.